-Heat olive oil in large sauce pan over medium heat; add onion and garlic; sauté for 5-8 minutes, until onions are tender.
+Heat olive oil in a large saucepan over medium heat; add onion and garlic; sauté for 5-8 minutes, until onions are tender.
 Add in mushrooms and cook another 3-5 minutes, until tender.
-Add in thyme and spinach and cook until spinach is wilted, about 2 minutes.
+Add in thyme and spinach and cook until spinach is wilted for about 2 minutes.

 Process 1½ cups of the cooked lentils and ½ cup of the oats in a food processor until smooth (some whole bits may remain, that’s okay).
-Spoon the mixture into a large bowl, add in remaining lentils and oats, plus the flax “egg”, almond flour and sautéed vegetable mixture.
+Spoon the mixture into a large bowl, add in remaining lentils and oats, plus the flax “egg”, almond flour, and sautéed vegetable mixture.